Associate Professor, Ethnic Studies

 Office Hours: Tuesday & Thursday 10:40am 12:10pm Wednesday 2:30pm - 4:30pm

 Zhi-Yong Yin, PhD, came to USD in 2003 after teaching at Georgia State University in Atlanta for 12 years.
-He offers classes in earth science, geographic information systems (GIS), and remote sensing.
-His research focus is hydroclimatology, with special interests in recent and past climate variations and the impact on hydrological systems and water resources.
+He offers classes in hydrology, climatology, geographic information systems (GIS), and remote sensing.
+His research focus is hydroclimatology, with special interests in recent and past climate variations and the impact on hydrological systems and water resources in the northeastern Tibetan Plateau.

 PA for: Introduction to Ethnic Studies with Dr. Fu